-xposure to domestic violence effects many individuals in the United States every year.
-As many as ten million children and adolescents in the United States will bear witness to acts of domestic violence each year (American Academy of Child and Adolescent Psychiatry, 2019).
+omestic violence touches and negatively impacts many individuals in the United States every year.
+More than ten million children and adolescents in the United States witness acts of domestic violence each year (American Academy of Child and Adolescent Psychiatry, 2019).
 The Centers for Disease Control and Prevention defines domestic violence or intimate partner violence as "physical violence, sexual violence, stalking, or psychological harm by a current or former partner or spouse" (Centers for Disease Control, 2018).
 Meta-analytic studies consistently find that children exposed to domestic violence are at a higher risk for emotional, social, and behavioral difficulties both in the short- and long-term (Evans, Davies, & DiLillo, 2008; Kitzmann, Gaylord, Holt, & Kenny, 2003; Wolfe, Crooks, Lee, McIntyre-Smith, & Jaffe, 2003).
 Children exposed to domestic violence experience additional stresses associated with the trauma of repeated separations, child custody battles, and isolation from extended family supports.
 Children exposed to domestic violence are also at a significantly higher risk for abuse and neglect (Fantuzzo & Mohr, 1999).

-While the research on children exposed to domestic violence is emerging, studies show these children are at an increased risk for anxiety and depression, loss of interest in school and friends, social isolation, increased physical and psychological aggression, bullying or being bullied, and a propensity to perpetuate the cycle of domestic violence (Carlson, 1990; Lichter & McClosky, 2004; Litrownik, Newton, & Hunter, 2003).
+Researchers are still collecting new data on the impact of domestic violence on children, but studies have found that impacted children are at an increased risk for anxiety and depression, loss of interest in school and friends, social isolation, increased physical and psychological aggression, bullying or being bullied, and a propensity to perpetuate the cycle of domestic violence (Carlson, 1990; Lichter & McClosky, 2004; Litrownik, Newton, & Hunter, 2003).
 Adolescents in particular who witness domestic violence are at an increased risk of drug or alcohol abuse, truancy, declining grades and oppositional or rebellious behavior (American Academy of Child and Adolescent Psychiatry, 2019).
 Given the prevalence of children exposed to domestic violence in the US and the negative consequences on their futures, an effective system-level intervention is needed to provide children the opportunity to develop positive coping mechanisms that will allow them to thrive in difficult environments.
-One such intervention, with the potential for system level influence, is Camp HOPE.
-Recently, Hellman and Gwinn (2017) published the first evaluation of Camp HOPE showing significant increases in Hope in a pre-test, post-test design among campers from several California Family Justice Centers and other multi-agency models.
+One such intervention, with the potential for system generational level influence, is Camp HOPE America.
+Recently, Hellman and Gwinn (2017) published the first evaluation of Camp HOPE America showing significant increases in Hope in a pre-test, post-test design among campers from several California Family Justice Centers and other multi-agency models operating Camp HOPE America programs.